 They’re cheap, portable and cover everything but the front element of your lens.
 Perfect for protecting your equipment as much as possible without hampering your photo taking ability.

-- Designed to protect and shield your small or professional DSLR camera and lens from rain, snow, salt spray, and any other unexpected weather conditions.
+- Designed to protect and shield your small or professional camera gear and lens from rain, snow, salt spray, and any other unexpected weather conditions.

 You’re pretty much there, just a few more things that could make life for you and your camera a little easier.